-If there is plenty of food and shelter, Roof Rats will gladly live in close proximity to humans, particularly in attics, ceilings and wall areas.
-Roof rats enjoy inhabiting upper areas of buildings or homes, often gnawing on wires found there, causing fires, outages and production down-time.
+If there is plenty of food and shelter, Roof Rats will gladly live in close proximity to humans, particularly in attics, ceilings, or wall areas.
+Roof rats inhabiting upper areas of buildings or homes often gnaw on wires found there, possibly leading to fires, outages, and production down-time.

 The roof rat is implicated in the transmission of a number of diseases to humans and also to pets.
 They prefer to forage for food above ground in elevated areas indoors and out.
 Don't risk your family's and pet's safety with disease and potential damage that these creatures can cause.

 Below is information on rat repellent, traps and rodenticides.
 We also offer some prevention tips that will help keep your rodent population from increasing.
 Rodent proofing your home is the best natural rat repellent.

 Rat traps are an effective method of non-toxic Roof rat control.
 There are 3 types of rat traps commonly used for rodent control: Snap Traps, Glue Traps, and Electronic Traps.